Reese Witherspoon Celebrates Look-Alike Daughter Ava’s 21st Birthday, Famous Friends Weigh In On Sweet Snap

 “Whattttt???
 21??? i can’t believe!!! happy birthday sweet and beautiful,” Zoe Kravitz chimed in.

 “Cannot believe.
-Happy 21st to you both,” Molly Sims commented added.
+Happy 21st to you both,” Molly Sims commented.